Jane Fonda's Final Fire Drill Friday Brings Out A-List Protestors Joaquin Phoenix, Martin Sheen and More

 JIM WATSON/AFP via Getty Images

-Jane Fonda took to Capitol Hill today for her final scheduled Fire Drill Fridays rallies—and she wasn't alone.
+Jane Fonda took to Capitol Hill today for her final scheduled Fire Drill Fridays rally—and she wasn't alone.

 Several celebrities—including Joaquin Phoenix, Martin Sheen, Susan Sarandon, Amber Valletta and Saffron Burrows—joined their fellow activists at the climate change protest.